20tohay/2301114_IA2-You-nique-Designz/README.md

 This project was aim for us student in a Web Programming class to develop a website based on a business idea !!!!
-A demo video is included
+A demo video is included click the link to view  https://drive.google.com/file/d/15W_rB1P6TfkQgWRx8EmYidXY 74DXMrR/view?usp=sharing
                                   Description of Business
 This small business emerged in November 2021 because of the rising passion to spread positivity and boost self-love amongst others especially during the period of the COVID- 19 pandemic.